OctopusDeploy/docs/docs/octopus-rest-api/examples/variables/clear-sensitive-variables.md

 - Octopus API Key

 :::warning
-**These scripts will clear all sensitive variable values from an Octopus instance.
+**This script will clear all sensitive variable values from an Octopus instance.
 Take care when running this script or one based on it.**
 :::

 ## Scripts